nadkarina/ifii_whitepaper/README.md

 * the 2016 Survey on Financial Inclusion and Access (SOFIA)
 * the 2018 Village Potential Statistics (PODES)**

-The whitepaper also analyzes 1 set of primary data, which is included in the repository:
+The whitepaper also includes analysis of 1 set of primary data, which is included in the repository:
 * Online survey on DFS adoption during Covid-19

 \* We combined the SUSENAS data with poverty line data available on Badan Pusat Statistik (BPS) [website](https://www.bps.go.id/subject/23/kemiskinan-dan-ketimpangan.html). \